jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 to the signin page.
 Once a player signs in with a unique username, they will be redirected back to the home page where they will now be able to see other active players.
 At this point they can either wait to be challenged by another player, or they can challenge a player.
 Once they have challenged a player, or have been challenged by another player, both players will be redirected to the game page.
-Once on the game page, starting with the red player, players take turns making moves.
+On the game page, starting with the red player, players take turns making moves.
 After the current player makes a move, their turn ends, and the other player's turn begins.
 This cycle continues until a player wins the game or a player resigns.